taocpp/taopq/doc/Result.md

 # Result

+When [executing statements](Statement.md) you receive a result object.
+A result comes in two flavours, depending on what statement was executed.

+When executing a [query statement](https://www.postgresql.org/docs/current/queries-overview.html), the database returns a result set, i.e. any number of rows containing one or more fields of data.

+When executing non-query statements, you can usually only extract the number of affected rows.

-Result sets can be iterated or conveniently converted into a C++ data structure.
+Query results can be iterated or conveniently converted into a C++ data structure.
-Predefined types include most STL containers, `std::pair`/`std::tuple`, and `std::optional` for [nullable](https://en.wikipedia.org/wiki/Nullable_type) values.
+Predefined types include most arithmetic C++ data types, STL containers, `std::pair`/`std::tuple`, and `std::optional` for [nullable](https://en.wikipedia.org/wiki/Nullable_type) values.
 Again custom types can be added with custom conversion functions.

 ## Synopsis

 Don't be intimidated by the size of the API, as you can see several methods are just single-line convenience forwarders.

-Conceptually, a result is a collection of rows, and a row is a collection of fields.
 We will first give the synopsis of everything, afterwards we will break down the API into small logical portions.

 ```c++